wearesierraleone/frontend/GITHUB_PAGES_LOCALSTORAGE.md

 For official deployments using GitHub Actions:

-1. A GitHub token is stored as a repository secret called `GITHUB_DATA_TOKEN`
+1. A GitHub token is stored as a repository secret called `DATA_TOKEN`
 2. The GitHub Actions workflow automatically injects this token during deployment
 3. Users can access the site without needing to provide their own token
 4. This is the recommended approach for production deployments